JanTijhof/Auxcast/README.md

 <h2>Instructions:</h2>

 + Start with setting up a Raspberry pi with Linux distro and network connection.

++ Wire up two momentary NO buttons.
+One from GPIO3 to GND (shutdown) and the other from GPIO4 to GND (cast button)

 + Install Darkice and Icecast2, you might want to use these [instructions](https://maker.pro/raspberry-pi/projects/how-to-build-an-internet-radio-station-with-raspberry-pi-darkice-and-icecast).
 + Settings for both are included in this repo.